 In total, Google has more than 32 different types of rich results.
-You can classify your content as FAQs, local business content, videos, articles, event pages, and more.
+You can classify your content as local business content, recipes, articles, event pages, and more.
 If you’re promoting an event, you can improve its visibility by adding Event Structured Data, making your page eligible to appear in the event experience section on Google.

 Once you add Schema Markup to your page, you can use Google’s rich results test to see which rich result your page is eligible for.
 We also suggest using the Schema Markup Validator on Schema.org to detect any mistakes in your Structured Data.

-Adding Schema Markup to your web pages lets you exercise greater control over your brand’s appearance in search.
 If you want to ensure that your Schema Markup efforts align with your overall branding strategy, here are some examples of rich results you can consider using.

 Review snippets provide prospective customers with reviews and ratings from your past customers and help improve your brand’s credibility in search results.